parcelvoy/platform/docs/docs/providers/twilio.md

 After you've purchased the number, enter it in the configuration on your Parcelvoy provider and hit save to create.

 ## Inbound
-By default Twilio automatically manages opt-outs (unsubscribes), you just have to listen for the inbound webhook to then register that event in Parcelvoy.
+By default Twilio automatically manages [opt-outs (unsubscribes)](https://support.twilio.com/hc/en-us/articles/360034798533-Getting-Started-with-Advanced-Opt-Out-for-Messaging-Services), you just have to listen for the inbound webhook to then register that event in Parcelvoy.

-To setup inbound SMS for Twilio, go to: `Develop -> Phone Numbers -> Manage -> Active Numbers` and pick the phone number you are using internally.
+To setup inbound SMS for Twilio, go to `Develop -> Phone Numbers -> Manage -> Active Numbers` and pick the phone number you are using internally.
 From there scroll down to the `Messaging` section.
 On the enter  `A Message Comes In` set the type to `Webhook`, the method to `HTTP POST` and then the URL to the following:

 ```
 https://yourdomain.com/api/unsubscribe/sms